 -This makes a caramel which is still quite soft once cooled:

-- You can thin it down to make an awesome salted caramel sauce by heating it back up and stirring in another tablespoon or two of water or milk.
+You can thin it down to make an awesome salted caramel sauce by heating it back up and stirring in another tablespoon or two of water or milk.

-How to make soft salted caramels or caramel sauce:
+How to make salted caramel:

 1/3 cup (66g) granulated sugar